 John is a yoga lover and life coach who has been a community worker for 30 years.
 He is 22 years in recovery and first came across yoga through an Edinburgh Community Yoga Outreach class.
 He recently travelled around the world and spent much of it learning and practicing yoga with yoga communities and teachers in many different countries.
 His passion is in making yoga more accessible and relevant to working class men in Scotland and he has recently set up the social enterprise Yogrow to combine his love of life coaching and yoga.
 He is also a passionate golfer and singer but thankfully his lack of skill at both, has very little impact on his enjoyment of these pastimes.

-John teaches Addiction Recovery Yoga on Mondays from 16:30 - 18:00 and Community Yoga on Fridays from 18:00 - 19:15 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.
+John teaches Addiction Recovery Yoga on Mondays from 17:00 - 18:00 and Community Yoga on Fridays from 18:00 - 19:30 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.
+He also teaches a Men’s Yoga class on Tuesdays from 19:15 - 20:30 with Beetroot Sauvage Wellness Centre.

 Laura is the founding director of Edinburgh Community Yoga and is a Minded Yoga Therapist (2016, 500 hrs.) and experienced yoga teacher (2012, 200hrs).
 She also has a Bachelor of Arts Honors Degree from London Contemporary Dance School.
 Laura works therapeutically both in groups and one to one with a particular interest in trauma informed yoga within forensic mental health settings.
 Laura also presents and lectures on the importance of body/mind practices for stress management and trains yoga teachers interested in working in outreach settings.
 Alongside her outreach work Laura also loves to teach Vinyasa flow and is also a qualified yoga for pregnancy and kids and family teacher.
 “For me yoga in all its forms is about building a deeper and more compassionate relationship with yourself.
 I love the way the combination of mindful movement, breath and meditation can take us into a place of healing and I never tire of exploring the possibilities that offers us."